facebook/react-native-website/docs/animated.md

 ### `Value`

 Standard value class for driving animations.
-Typically initialized with `new Animated.Value(0);`
+Typically initialized with `new Animated.Value(0);`, which return an animated value with `setValue` methord, it's especially useful when you want to re-initialize it after complete an animate.

 ---